laurentperrinet/Perrinet20PredictiveProcessing/README.md

 simulations of pursuit initiation responses, with and without compensation.
-Figure fig. 1, A reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a single rightward (positive) sweep of a visual target, while compensating for sensory motor delays.
-Here, we see horizontal excursions of oculomotor angle and the angular position of the target in an intrinsic frame of reference.
-This is effectively the distance of the target from the centre of gaze and reports the spatial lag of the target that is being followed (solid red line).
+Figure fig. 1, A reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a simple sweep of a visual target, while compensating for sensory motor delays.
+Here, we see horizontal excursions of oculomotor angle (blue line) and the angular position of the target (dashed black line).
 One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds.
-One can see the motion that elicits following responses and the oculomotor excursion that follows with a short delay of about 64ms.
 This figure also illustrates the effects of sensorimotor delays on pursuit initiation (red lines) in relation to compensated (optimal) active inference.
-Under pure sensory delays (top row), one can see clearly the delay in sensory predictions, in relation to the true inputs.
+Under pure sensory delays (dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
 Of note here is the failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which become unstable under combined sensorimotor delays.

 Interestingly, this model extends to more complex stimulation trajectories.
-In particular, it is has been shown that gaze will be directed at the present physical position of the target (thus in anticipatory fashion) if that target follows a smooth trajectory (such as pendulum).
+In particular, it is has been shown that gaze will be directed at the present physical position of the target (thus in anticipatory fashion) if that target follows a smooth trajectory (such as a pendulum).
 More striking, this is also true if the trajectory is *predictable*, for instance for a pendulum behind a static occluder [@Barnes91].
-Figure fig. 1, B reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical (broken black lines).
+Figure fig. 1, B reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical (dashed black line).
 The generative model has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion of the pendulum.
-With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].
-One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds.
-With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is reinstated.
-This is because the model has an internal representation of latent causes of target motion that can be called upon even when these causes are not expressed explicitly in the target trajectory.
+One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds (pink shaded area).
+The improvement in pursuit accuracy is apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].
+This is because the model has an internal representation of latent causes of target motion that can be called upon even when these causes are not expressed explicitly (occluded) in the target trajectory.
 A particular advantage of this model is that it provides a solution for the integration of past and future information while still being governed by online differential equations.
 This therefore implements some form of Bayes-optimal temporal memory.

 2.4 summary {#sec:summary}
 -----------